 Discover the true taste of Japan

-Wynn Macau’s Japanese restaurant Mizumi brings an unprecedented unique experience to the city by collaborating with three Michelin-starred chefs, each heralded in a Japanese culinary tradition – Sushi, Tempura and Teppanyaki.
+Wynn Macau's Japanese restaurant Mizumi brings an unprecedented unique experience to the city by collaborating with Michelin-starred chefs.
 The restaurant has quickly established an enviable reputation, being the only Michelin two-star Japanese restaurant in Macau.

 As dining is a journey through the senses, Mizumi offers a beautiful setting that complements the pleasures on the palate.
 Guests are first welcomed by the steel yellow dogami sculpture by artist Gerardo Hacer.
 Then they will be surrounded by stunning Japanese national colors of white and red throughout the restaurant, decorated with custom artwork pieces by renowned artist Sush Machida.
 Throughout the restaurant, the Japanese Obi is one of the most important design elements.
-The elegant carpet that covers the restaurant floor is inspired by one of these antique kimono accessories and there is even an exquisite selection of antique Japanese Obi, personally selected from a collection in Paris curated by Roger Thomas, Executive Vice President of Design for Wynn Design and Development, hanging on the walls.
+The elegant carpet that covers the restaurant floor is inspired by one of these antique kimono accessories and there is even an exquisite selection of antique Japanese Obi, selected from a collection in Paris curated by Wynn Design and Development, hanging on the walls.